Video Gaming Interviews

 World of Darkness is a setting hardcore tabletop RPG gamers of the 1990s know and love.

 Just because we're in the middle of a global pandemic doesn't mean we can't enjoy the pleasures that come with booths and presentations at PAX.
+Granted, something is lost without physically being on a show floor, but it saves money on travel and hotels.

 Brazil leads the Latin American video game market and is